 SaaS Marketing Strategy #7: Sales

-Evan advises, “If you’re operating in a particular niche, sometimes it’s worth going straight to your customers rather than waiting for them to come to you.”
+“If you’re operating in a particular niche,” muses Evan Davies, the managing director of Intuitix.
+“Sometimes it’s better to go straight to customers rather than waiting for them to come to you.”

 Putting these SaaS marketing strategies together

 Everything starts with a strong ideal customer profile and buyer persona.

 If you don’t know who your best customers are, it’s impossible to build a product they want, let alone create a marketing plan that gets results.